Where To Go Ice-Skating In Winter In Melbourne

 Pack your jumpers and fetching scarves, it’s about to get real cool up in here.
 There’s nothing like gliding elegantly over a brightly-lit smooth ice rink (when you’re able to finally let go of the side barrier, of course!), and watching kids navigate their way around is classic entertainment.
-It’s time to get out of your comfort zone and into the climate-controlled zone of the Melbourne ice skating rink.
+It’s time to get out of your comfort zone and into the climate-controlled zone of a Melbourne ice-skating rink.

-The O’Brien Group Arena in Docklands is a veritable one-stop-shop for everything you could possibly want to do on a rink of frozen water.
+O’Brien Icehouse in Docklands is a veritable one-stop-shop for everything you could possibly want to do on a rink.
 Everything from tiny tot lessons to serious adult figure skating is on offer, including hockey lessons and games, speed skating, school holiday programs – even curling!

-There’s also parties (both birthday and corporate) on offer, or settle down rinkside each April – August for the Australian Ice Hockey League games, and October to March for the Australian Women’s Ice Hockey League.
+There are also parties (both birthday and corporate) on offer or settle down rinkside during April to August for the Australian Ice Hockey League games, and October to March for the Australian Women’s Ice Hockey League.